WoodWing/elvis_metadata_stamper/README.md

 The integration requires:

-* Fully installed and licensed [Elvis DAM server](https://www.woodwing.com/en/digital-asset-management-system) - v6.1 or higher.
+* Fully installed and licensed [WoodWing Assets server](https://www.woodwing.com/en/digital-asset-management-system) - v6.59 or higher.
+  * If you want to use this plugin on Elvis DAM v6.1 - WoodWing Assets v6.58, use the [1.2 release](https://github.com/WoodWing/elvis_metadata_stamper/releases/tag/v1.2) of this plugin.
-* Elvis administrator knowledge
+* WoodWing Assets administrator knowledge

 ## Installation